Elisamondo/gosweeper/readme.md

 To me, this is a hobby project for learning Go, to your anti-virus, this is an unknown executable that sorta looks like a virus.

-Unless you know me you probably shouldn't run this (duh), but if you do you should:
+Unless you know me you probably shouldn't run these executables, instead if you do you should:

 - manually verify that the existing go files are not shady
 - install GO